The surprise upsets, dramatic losses and nail-biting races of election night | CBC News

 Upsets

-It was a night to forget for the Green Party, but Greens still had something to celebrate — Green candidate Mike Morrice is projected to win the riding of Kitchener Centre by a considerable margin.
+It was a night to forget for the Green Party, but Greens still had something to celebrate — candidate Mike Morrice was projected to win the riding of Kitchener Centre by a considerable margin.

 Liberal incumbent Raj Saini ended his bid for re-election there amid allegations of sexual misconduct, which he denies.